brizzbane/surgetrader/README-telegram.md

 1. `pip3 install -r requirements.txt`
 1. If `pip3` is not available, then you may try calling `pip` instead.
 But make sure that `pip` is indeed a Python **3** `pip` and not a Python 2 one by typing `which pip` and looking at the path of the executable.
-1. in the `src/log` directory follow the directions in `0-README.md` to enable log rotation.

 ## Configuration